Experience the beauty of Colorado with these top things to do © gcosoveanu / Getty Images

 15. Summit a fourteener

-Whether you decide to drive to the top of Pikes Peak (or take the cog train), hike the 3-mile trail to Quandary Peak near Breckenridge or make a run at Mt Elbert (the tallest of them all), they all deliver big.
+Drive to the top of Pikes Peak, hike the 3-mile trail to Quandary Peak near Breckenridge in Summit County or scale Mt Elbert (the tallest of them all).
+No matter, they all deliver big.

 16. Sport your Stetson at the National Western Stock Show